Petar Divić

-Petar Divić (Петар Дивић; born 11 July 1975) is a Serbian former professional footballer who played as a striker.
+Petar Divić (Петар Дивић; born 11 July 1975) is a Serbian football manager and former player.

 Club career

 Divić played for Dinamo Pančevo in the 1994–95 Second League of FR Yugoslavia, as the club suffered relegation.
 He spent one season with the club in the Serbian League Vojvodina, before securing a transfer to Spanish club Toledo in the summer of 1996.
 On his league debut, Divić netted a hat-trick in a 4–0 home win over Écija.
 He, however, managed to score just one more goal in the remainder of the 1996–97 Segunda División.

 In the summer of 1997, Divić returned to his homeland and joined First League of FR Yugoslavia club Rad.
-He failed to make an impact with the Građevinari and switched to ČSK Čelarevo in the 1998 winter transfer window, immediately helping them win promotion to the Second League.
+He failed to make an impact with the Građevinari and switched to Serbian League Vojvodina side ČSK Čelarevo in the 1998 winter transfer window, immediately helping them win promotion to the Second League.

 In the summer of 1999, Divić signed with OFK Beograd.
 He enjoyed a successful stint with the club, becoming the First League of FR Yugoslavia top scorer in the 2000–01 campaign with 27 goals.
 During his two and a half years with the Romantičari, Divić scored a total of 56 league goals in 76 appearances.

 In December 2001, Divić moved abroad for the second time and joined Union Berlin.
 He scored seven times in 18 league games until the end of the 2001–02 season.
 Six months later, Divić was transferred to fellow Zweite Bundesliga club Eintracht Trier.
 He failed to score any goals in 15 league appearances.

 International career

-Divić earned two caps for FR Yugoslavia, both at the Kirin Cup in 2001.
-He initially came on as a half-time substitute for Milivoje Ćirković in a 0–2 loss to Paraguay on 28 June.
-Six days later, on 4 July, Divić played the full 90 minutes in Dragan Stojković's national team farewell against Japan, as they lost 0–1.
+At international level, Divić earned two caps for FR Yugoslavia, both at the Kirin Cup in 2001.
+He initially came on as a half-time substitute for Milivoje Ćirković in a 2–0 loss to Paraguay on 28 June.
+Six days later, on 4 July, Divić played the full 90 minutes in Dragan Stojković's national team farewell against Japan, as they lost 1–0.

-Post-playing career
+Managerial career

-After serving as a caretaker in the final rounds of the 2016–17 Serbian First League, Divić was appointed manager of OFK Beograd in June 2017, following the club's relegation to the Serbian League Belgrade.
-He resigned from the position in April 2018.
-Later that month, Divić took charge at his hometown club Dinamo 1945.
+In April 2017, Divić was appointed as caretaker manager of OFK Beograd for the final weeks of the 2016–17 season.
+He was hired on a permanent basis in June 2017, following the club's relegation to the Serbian League Belgrade.
+In April 2018, Divić resigned from the position.
+He subsequently took charge of his hometown club Dinamo 1945.